aaron-grau/curic/react/readings/link.md

 ## `<NavLink>`

 The `<NavLink>` works just like a `<Link>`, but with a little extra functionality.
-It has the ability to add add extra styling when the path it links to matches the current path.
+It has the ability to add extra styling when the path it links to matches the current path.
 This makes it an ideal choice for a nav bar, hence the name.
 This styling can be controlled by three extra props.